Major Initiatives

 ■Toward Achieving Carbon Neutrality in Our Supply Chain

 Toyota Industries holds sessions to explain carbon neutrality to its major suppliers.
-In fiscal 2023, we described our initiatives for reducing CO2 emissions and asked for their cooperation in managing their emissions.
+In fiscal 2024, we conducted a survey on the CO2 emissions of suppliers and asked them to implement activities to reduce their emissions.
 Jointly with suppliers, we will continue to step up our efforts toward achieving carbon neutrality throughout our supply chain.

 Business Continuity Management (BCM)